-This Budget Botswana Safari takes you on a genuine bush adventure to the pristine Okavango Delta, diverse Chobe Park and beautiful Moremi Reserve.
+This Delta, Chobe & Vic Falls Botswana Camping Safari takes you on a genuine bush adventure to the pristine Okavango Delta, diverse Chobe Park and beautiful Moremi Reserve.

 Our wildlife and wilderness journey through Botswana begins in Maun and ends at Victoria Falls with a night at a comfortable lodge in Victoria Falls.
 Enjoy camping in truly wild areas of Botswana taking game drives and bush walks in top African wildlife parks, as well as motorboat and mokoro trips in the delta.

 An authentic African bush experience at an affordable price!